MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/fine-grained-password-policies.md

 ---

-## Delete a fine-grained password policy
+## Delete a fine grained password policy

-Perform the following steps to delete a fine-grained password policy:
+Perform the following steps to delete a fine grained password policy:

 ### [Active Directory Administrative Center](#tab/adac)

 Here's how to delete a fine grained password policy using ADAC:

-To delete a fine-grained password policy

 1. Open Active Directory Administrative Center, either from the Tools menu of the Server Manager console or by running an elevated PowerShell session and typing **dsac.exe**.